risingwavelabs/risingwave-docs-legacy/versioned_docs/version-1.6/guides/sink-to-nats.md

 :::note

-According to the [NATS documentation](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/naming), stream names must adhere to subject naming rules as well as being friendly to the file system.
+According to the [NATS documentation](https://docs.nats.io/running-a-nats-service/nats_admin/jetstream_admin/naming), stream names must adhere to subject naming rules as well as be friendly to the file system.
 Here are the recommended guidelines for stream names:

 - Use alphanumeric values.
 - Avoid spaces, tabs, periods (`.`), greater than (`>`) or asterisks (`*`).